Stephen Ames wins first PGA Tour Champions title

 DULUTH, Ga.
+(AP) -- Stephen Ames hadn't won a tournament in eight years, so he knew it was critical to keep his cool.

+''My biggest goal this week was to control my anxiety and my emotions and my breathing, which is something I worked on pretty hard this week,'' he said. ''That calmed me down a lot.''

-(AP) -- Stephen Ames won the Mitsubishi Electric Classic on Sunday for his first PGA Tour Champions victory, easily holding off Bernhard Langer at TPC Sugarloaf.
+Ames won the Mitsubishi Electric Classic on Sunday for his first PGA Tour Champions title, easily holding off Bernhard Langer at TPC Sugarloaf.

 The 52-year-old Ames, a naturalized Canadian citizen from Trinidad, closed with a 6-under 66 for a four-stroke victory over Langer.
 Ames opened with rounds of 67 and 68 to take a one-stroke lead over five players into the final round.